Incoming exchange and international students

 Individual mobility students

-International students wishing to enrol in a degree course at the UFR SHS who do not come from a Université Paris Cité partner institution and/or are not part of an academic exchange programme.
+International students/applicants wishing to enrol in a degree course at the UFR SHS who do not come from a Université Paris Cité partner institution and/or are not part of an academic exchange programme.

-In addition, in preparing for your arrival and academic studies in France, Université Paris Cité recommends that you create an account on the LivinFrance partner platform, it can guide you through all the processes; housing, tuition fees (CVEC), insurance, banks, visas… start the process or compare offers.
+In addition, to prepare for your arrival and academic studies in France, Université Paris Cité recommends that you create an account on the LivinFrance partner platform, where you can find guidance related to all the procedures, such as housing, tuition fees (CVEC), insurance, banking, visas.
+You can start your preparation or compare offers on the link provided above.

 Visas and Residence Permits